Brand Names: Dexilant, Kapidex

-Dexlansoprazole is in a group of drugs called proton pump inhibitors.
-Dexlansoprazole decreases the amount of acid produced in the stomach.
+Dexlansoprazole is a proton pump inhibitor that decreases the amount of acid produced in the stomach.

 Dexlansoprazole may also be used for purposes not listed in this medication guide.

-What are the possible side effects of dexlansoprazole (Dexilant)?
+What are the possible side effects of dexlansoprazole (Dexilant, Kapidex)?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.